6.7 KiB

 Status Codes:

-: Bandwidth control rule updated successfully.400 Bad Request
+201 Updated: Bandwidth control rule updated successfully.400 Bad Request: Invalid input data.

 4. Delete a Bandwidth Control Rule